flyingcircusio/doc/src/infrastructure/networking/networking.md

 switched to the virtual machines and leverages completely public traffic.
 The DC firewalls do not filter this, however the default system firewall running locally on VMs blocks inbound connections.
-Customer applications are free to use any ports they like, however these ports must be listed in the firewall configuration in order to receive inbound connections.
+Customer applications are free to use any ports they like.
+These ports must be listed in the firewall configuration in order to receive inbound connections.
 All VMs receive a NIC on this VLAN but not necessarily IPv4 or IPv6 addresses if they do not provide public traffic.
 DNS example: *vm00.fe.rzob.fcio.net*.